fbpx

 Food for Thought: Literature and Food

-We have a complex relationship with food: it nourishes us physically, emotionally, spiritually; it can also be a source of conflict, a tool to manage a range of emotions.
-Through various narrative forms, this course…
+We have a complex relationship with food: it nourishes us physically, emotionally, and spiritually; it can also be a source of conflict or a tool to manage a range of emotions.
+Through various narrative forms,…

 Exploration of Memoir – English